 The plot above shows the quarterly regulatory credits revenue since 2018.

-I could only get the data starting from 2018 as Tesla did not break down the annual regulatory credits revenue into quarterly numbers in its financial reports in prior quarters.
+I could only get the data starting from 2018 as Tesla did not break down the annual regulatory credits revenue into quarterly numbers before 2018.

 1. All information in this article was obtained from Tesla Update Letters and Presentations.

 Other posts that you might be interested:

 - Revenue and gross margin comparison between Tesla and GM